AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 - If you are using version 4.6.3, 4.6.1, 4.6, or 4.4, then you need to upgrade to version 5.0.0.
 - If you are using version 4.3.x, 4.2, 4.2.1 (Hotfix 4.2.1.3), 4.1, or 4.1.x then you need to upgrade to version 4.4 before upgrading to version 5.0.0.
 - If you are on a version prior to 4.6.0, refer to [Upgrade Adobe Experience Manager Guides for version 4.4.0 and earlier](./upgrade-xml-documentation-prev-versions.md) for detailed upgrade instructions.
-- If you are on a version prior to 3.8.5, refer to the Upgrade Experience Manager Guides section in the product-specific installation guide available on [Adobe Experience Manager Guides help PDF archive](https://helpx.adobe.com/xml-documentation-for-experience-manager/archive.html).

 >[!NOTE]
 >